Scuba Diving Accident Attorney

 - If the accident resulted in the death of the diver the potential defendants (through their insurers, attorneys and doctors) invariably assert that the death was the result of a “spontaneous cardiac disrythmia.”
 A spontaneous cardiac disrythmia is an extremely rare event but an extremely popular defense.
 If an autopsy is performed you must make sure that the specimens are properly maintained and that you get a copy of the full written report.
 If organs are harvested, you should obtain all pathology reports.
 You should seek a competent medical opinion from a specialist as soon as possible.

-This is by no means a definitive list of actions to be taken.
+This is by no means a definitive list of all the actions to be taken – but it is a great start.

 Contact Us for Scuba Diving Help